 - this is often true

-- Is the research based on associations rather than clinical trials?
+- Was the research based on associations rather than clinical trials?

 - How I tell: if they say “related to or increased risk” this does not mean cause and effect.

 - It is like saying that “white houses are more likely to catch fire”, which might be an incidental finding.